Out of State Approval

 Oklahoma was approved as a SARA state in 2015, and is administered by the Southern Regional Education Board (SREB.)
 Current authorized SARA member states include 49-member states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

-Southeastern offers three programs that typically lead to licensure: School Counseling, Principal, and Superintendent.
+Southeastern offers 3 online, graduate programs that typically lead to licensure: School Counseling, Principal, and Superintendent.
 Be aware that NC-SARA does not provide reciprocity for professional licensing boards.
 For students considering programs with a goal of certification in a state other than Oklahoma, contact your state’s appropriate licensing agency to obtain the applicable requirements, rules, and regulations for determining whether an online distance education program will meet your individual needs.

 Certification requirements vary from state-to-state.
 Below is a summary of educational requirements and contact information provided as a reference tool.
 While every effort is made to ensure this information is accurate and up-to-date, certification requirements are subject to change at any time without notice.